wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-javascript-client-sdk-v8-released.md

 outdated: false
 replacement_url: ""
 ---
 The Vonage JavaScript Client SDK recently published version 8.0.
-With the [release](https://developer.nexmo.com/client-sdk/sdk-documentation/javascript/release-notes), there are a few changes and additions that will be covered in this blog post.
+The [release](https://developer.nexmo.com/client-sdk/sdk-documentation/javascript/release-notes) has a few changes and additions that will be covered in this blog post.

 ## Breaking Changes